cAptive5976/orchid-reborn/readme/README-EN.md

 Warning, eventhough this project is deployable and ready-to-use, issues can accure.

-New editions are availible :
+Stages4 will be available soon

-- DWM & DWM Gaming.
+- GNONE OpenRC and GNOME SystemD
-- Gnome, Gnome Gaming and Gnome Gaming SystemD.
+- KDE Plasma
-- KDE Plasma (WIP).
+- XFCE
-- XFCS Gaming
+- Cinnamon

 Gaming editions come bundled with 32bits libs, vulkan support, wine, and much more.

 We also offer the installation of the [TkG](https://github.com/Frogging-Family/linux-tkg) kernel through our tools.

-An installation guide is availible [here](https://github.com/wamuu-sudo/orchid/blob/main/INSTALLATION-EN.md).
+An installation guide is availible [here](https://github.com/cAptive5976/orchid-reborn/blob/main/INSTALLATION-EN.md).

-A documentation page about our tools is availible [here](https://github.com/orchid-linux/orchid/blob/main/TOOLS-EN.md).
+A documentation page about our tools is availible [here](https://github.com/cAptive5976/orchid-reborn/blob/main/TOOLS-EN.md).

 What makes Orchid different from other distros: